jovotech/jovo-starter-web-overlay/README.md

 ### Client

-If you're familiar with the Vue.js project structure you should feel right at home.
-The starter is a very simple Vue app consisting of two components.

-For the styling, we've used Tailwind CSS which is pretty much self-documenting allowing you to get started fairly quickly.
+The client is a Vue.js project that consists of a single component "Overlay" which is styled in Tailwind CSS.

 #### Component: Overlay